morphognosis/NestingBirds/mona/Readme.txt

-Nesting birds running the Mona neural network.
+Nesting birds with the Mona neural network.

 To build: